eliob83/choo-journey/README.md

 ## Prerequisites

-The API token has to be given in the [YYY file](./src/app/token.ts).
+The API token has to be given in the [token.ts file](./src/app/token.ts).
 You can obtain one on the [SNCF API website](https://www.digital.sncf.com/startup/api).

 ## Development server